tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 [Utopia](https://utopia.fyi/) is basically a tool to help with responsive design - meaning text and spacings adjusting to the user's screen size.
 The basic idea is this: design with a modular scale for the smallest screen, design with another [modular scale](https://utopia.fyi/blog/css-modular-scales/) for the biggest screen, and let math do the rest for you in between.
 I'm pretty much citing [this blog post](https://utopia.fyi/blog/designing-with-fluid-type-scales/).

 Don't know what a modular type scale is?
 Can't really imagine how math is going to help You here?
 Or how You would use any of this in your actual project?
 Fear not, read on, You might learn something.
 I'm going to give You prep You enough You can follow the step-by-step guide.
 And I'm going to point out the stuff I found extra helpful in letting me understand this thing.

+### My story

+NOTE
+A section to frame and waffle

+Some if not all of the steps are just me following this [kind-of-guide from the Utopia blog](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
+It was an especially exciting read for me because it acknowledges that designing is a messy process.
+Second guessing your desicions is part of it, even for experienced designers.
+I love it when I hear competent people, in whatever field, talk from that place where it becomes clear that competency is a fragile concept.
+We're all winging it, making mistakes and then trying to do better mistakes.

 #### Official resources